There’s nothing like New England in the Fall.

 The town-wide event features fair rides, food, a parade, concerts, races, and parties.

-See Fall foliage from the sky
+See Fall foliage from a unique vantage point

 The forest canopy walk takes visitors up to the tops of the trees through bridges, towers, and a spider web-like rope feature.